opencv/opencv/modules/core/doc/operations_on_arrays.rst

 When all the mask elements are 0's, the functions return ``mean=stddev=Scalar::all(0)`` .

-.. note:: The computed standard deviation is only the diagonal of the complete normalized covariance matrix.
+.. note:: The calculated standard deviation is only the diagonal of the complete normalized covariance matrix.
 If the full matrix is needed, you can reshape the multi-channel array ``M x N`` to the single-channel array ``M*N x mtx.channels()`` (only possible when the matrix is continuous) and then pass the matrix to :ocv:func:`calcCovarMatrix` .

 .. seealso::